 30 June 2015

-Cardiff will host the Champions League final
+Cardiff will host the UEFA Champions League Final

 Principality Stadium, Cardiff

-The Millennium Stadium in Cardiff is used to hosting events of worldwide interest.
+The National Stadium of Wales in Cardiff is used to hosting events of worldwide interest.
 This summer it will be hosting another great sporting event - the Rugby World Cup.
 In 2017 it will host two of European's finest football teams.
 Two teams of Europe's galácticos and their fans.
 Wherever in Europe you are travelling from, you can be sure of a friendly Welsh welcome to our sport mad capital city.

 The prematch build-up

 One of Europe's youngest capital cities, small and we like to think perfectly formed, has the space to relax before the big game but also plenty of bars and restaurants to discuss who'll score and what the winning margin will be.
 Take a wander through the six victorian shopping arcades to pick up a souvenir to go along with that 'I was there' moment.
 Taking notes of when and where to visit when you're not suffering from football fever.

 Extra time in Cardiff

 Promenade and restaurants at Mermaid Quay, Cardiff Bay